 One thing to be aware of about going to therapy: You won’t magically feel better after two sessions.
 In fact, there may be a period where you feel a little worse before things get better, because all the emotional baggage you’ve been carrying around has to come out.
 So don’t feel discouraged about not instantly getting the results you hope for.

-6. Learn strategies to help you more effectively communicate with your kids.
+6. Learn how to communicate with your kids better

 Again, you can’t beat anxiety by yourself.
 Professional help can be a game-changer, but it is even more effective when combined with help specific to your needs as a parent.

 That’s why I’ve created the Mindful Mamas and Connected Kids Action Pack!
 This eight page resource includes Playful Prompts for Cooperative Kids (to tell you EXACTLY what to say to encourage cooperation from your kids!), the six-step Tantrum Tamer process for your little ones, and Mama Mantras for you to place all over your home as little reminders.
 These prompts are great ways to get your kids to help you without you having to result to yelling and nagging (which I know ramps up my irritability!)
 Click here to grab your prompts and start having more fun and grace with your kids today!

 Journaling definitely has a proven track record to lower stress and anxiety.
 Don’t want to make a huge commitment that’s just one more task to take on?
 Try a simple gratitude journal.
 Every night before bed, simply jot down two or three specific things that you are grateful for.
 The focus on thankfulness will improve your mood.